0x48piraj/wrong8007/docs/development.md

 Trigger implementations must therefore:

-* Avoid sleeping in atomic or interrupt context;
+* Avoid sleeping in atomic or interrupt context
-* Avoid operations that may block from hot-path callbacks;
+* Avoid operations that may block from hot-path callbacks
-* Avoid unnecessary dynamic allocation in event callbacks;
+* Avoid unnecessary dynamic allocation in event callbacks
-* Keep callback work small;
+* Keep callback work small
-* Defer process-context work to the core;
+* Defer process-context work to the core
-* Free trigger-owned allocations during teardown;
+* Free trigger-owned allocations during teardown
-* Ensure asynchronous callbacks cannot access freed state after `exit()` returns.
+* Ensure asynchronous callbacks cannot access freed state after `exit()` returns

 If a trigger requires substantial processing or a blocking operation, it should introduce an appropriate deferred mechanism rather than performing that work directly in the event callback.